oribotic/oribokit/getting-started-oribokit-ATMEGA32.md

 2. Connect USB-C cable to oribokit and your computer USB port (automatically install or manually install drivers on windows https://www.arduino.cc/en/Guide/DriverInstallation)
 3. Select Tools > Board > Arduino Micro
 4. Select Tools > Port > [your USB or COM port]
+5. Install all dependencies (see below)
-5. Compile and upload
+6. Compile and upload
-6. If the RESET LED flashes during programming, press RESET button (near USB connector)
+7. If the RESET LED flashes during programming, press RESET button (near USB connector)

 For additional help on getting started, including installation of USB drivers, see https://docs.arduino.cc/retired/getting-started-guides/ArduinoLeonardoMicro